Jibaru/do/README.md

 }
 ```

-The `request` shows the parsed request from the .do file.
+The `do_file` shows the parsed request from the .do file.
 The `response` shows the response from the request if everything works well.
 The `error` shows the error if parsing the .do file or executing the request fails.
 It is only a string.